WELCOME TO HIP HOP CONGRESS, INC.

 Our Mission

-"HHC empowers communities around the world through the development and sharing of its cultural resources.
+"HHC empowers localities around the world through the development and sharing of its cultural resources.

 Our network serves artists, youth and thought-leaders who support grassroots initiatives and culturally-informed education for social change."